Jjerrold/App-Dev-Final-Project/README.md

 ## EnviroSense

 A mobile application that monitors and displays temperature, humidity, and noise levels with dashboard and account settings.
+The simple dashboard lets you quickly see and adjust your data, while account settings let you personalize the app to fit your needs.

 ## Features